Madhavan20906/WeatherApp/README.md

   - requirements.txt

 Description:
-- Frontend is a single-page AngularJS app using Leaflet (OpenStreetMap) for maps and leaflet.heat for heatmaps.
+- Frontend is a single-page HTML,CSS and JS app using Leaflet (OpenStreetMap) for maps and leaflet.heat for heatmaps.
 - Backend is a small Flask app that proxies requests to OpenWeatherMap so your API key stays on the server.

 Before running: